linzinha/kolmafia-consigliere/README.md

 3. Creating a symlink named the same as the origina folder
 4. Moving the .jar file into the symlink folder
 5. Deleting the `_tmp` folder

+**WARNING**: this might be a very dumb thing to do if you have the Mafia .jar file in your root directory, or if there are anything other files the same folder as your .jar.
+**Consider yourself warned!!**